L3- Chemical Sciences of Matter (SCM)

 Know-how and skills

-- To understand the structure of matter.
+- Understanding the structure of matter.

-- Work as a team.
+- Working as part of a team.

 Read more